pikatchu/closedsource/book/0140-monastery.md

 Brenda reached into her pocket and pulled out four small, round drones.
 She handed two each to Leo and Jasmina, then lifted her own hands, palms facing upward.
 Without a sound, two drones emerged from behind her and hovered just above her hands, perfectly still.

-"As companions, you’ll need to master drones," she explained.
+"As Companions, you’ll need to master drones," she explained.
 "Every martial art you train in, we’ll also practice enhancing with drones.
 They can do just about anything—block a punch, cut through obstacles with lasers.
 Their uses are endless."

 Jasmina and Leo stared at the drones in fascination.